 When you smoke flower, the THC enters your bloodstream and is carried to your brain.
 This is why you feel the effects almost immediately.
 The THC is then metabolized by your liver and excreted in your urine.

-Some side effects include dry mouth, lack of focus, increased anxiety.
+Some side effects include dry mouth, lack of focus, increased anxiety and paranoia.
 These are things to consider when getting your high from the flower.

 When you consume cannabis-infused edibles, the THC is metabolized by your liver and enters your bloodstream.
 From there, it goes to your brain and produces the desired effects.